Nayer

-Nayer Regalado, known mononymously as Nayer, is an American singer.
+Nayer Regalado (born August 2, 1985), known mononymously as Nayer, is an American singer.
 She gained recognition in 2011 after being featured on Pitbull's hit single "Give Me Everything", and releasing her single "Suave (Kiss Me)" featuring Pitbull and Mohombi which was a success in Europe and the Middle East.
 Her other known collaborations include songs with Ne-Yo, Enrique Iglesias, Lil Wayne, Usher, Fonseca, Juan Magan, Yomil (of the Cuban duo Yomil y el Dany), Jean-Roch and Melissa.

 Career

 Nayer was discovered by Cuban-American rapper Pitbull whom she had the opportunity to do a collaboration with a few years back while signed to Sony.
 She immediately started working with producers on her music and songwriting.
 While in the process she appeared on various videos of the rapper from his albums Rebelution, Armando (2010) and Planet Pit (2011), such as "I Know You Want Me (Calle Ocho)" and "Shut It Down" (feat.
 Akon).
 She then did a joint venture with RedOne.
 Nayer was also featured on Enrique Iglesias' single "Dirty Dancer (Remix)" along Usher and Lil Wayne, and she held a cameo appearance in Enrique Iglesias' "I Like How It Feels" music video.

 She was also a featured artist on Pitbull's smash "Give Me Everything", along with Ne-Yo and Afrojack.
 Nayer was nominated in 2012 for MTV Video Music Award as Best Collaboration, and up for four Latin Billboard Nominations in 2013 with "Give Me Everything", being the 2nd female to have the most Nominations.

 On August 2, 2011, the singer released her single, a song titled "Suave (Kiss Me)", which features Pitbull and Swedish-Congolese singer Mohombi.
 She then joined as opening act Enrique Iglesias and Pitbull on the "Euphoria Tour" across the U.S., Europe and Canada.

 During 2011 and 2012, Nayer was working on her debut album with RedOne but the project was never released.
 In 2012, a "promo" video appeared on the Internet.
 In this video, Nayer talked about recording her album and played snippets of 3 new songs: "Wet", "Love Drum", "Body Talk" (featuring Jason Derulo).
 In 2013, the full version of "Body Talk" was posted on the Internet.

 In 2012, Nayer was featured in the official remix of Fonseca's single "Eres Mi Sueño" and on Jean-Roch's single "Name of Love".